Certification schemes

 RSB EU RED Fuel Certification

-RSB has developed the most robust and credible standard for the production of fuels in the European Union (EU) – ensuring that fuel production can demonstrate real GHG emission reductions, while not contributing to issues like deforestation, global hunger and ecological breakdown.
+This scheme supports certification for fuels in the European Union (EU), ensuring that fuel production can demonstrate real GHG emission reductions while not contributing to issues like deforestation, global hunger, and ecological breakdown.

-RSB’s EU RED Fuel Certification describes how to produce biofuels in a way that enhances long-term environmental and social outcomes and to guarantee compliance with the EU sustainability criteria and traceability requirements for biofuels and bioliquids.
-It is composed of a variety of procedures and methodologies that describe how to produce, trade and use bio-based fuels.
+RSB’s EU RED Fuel Certification describes how to produce biofuels to enhance long-term environmental and social outcomes and to guarantee compliance with the EU sustainability criteria and traceability requirements for biofuels and bioliquids.
+It comprises various procedures and methodologies that describe how to produce, trade and use bio-based fuels.

 RSB CORSIA Certification